Henrietta Szold

 Henrietta Szold (/zoʊld/ ZOHLD, /hu/; December 21, 1860 - February 13, 1945) was an American-born Jewish Zionist leader and founder of Hadassah, the Women's Zionist Organization of America.
 In 1942, she co-founded Ihud, a political party in Mandatory Palestine dedicated to a binational solution.
+An obituary in The New York Times described her as "the most brilliant woman in America."